Coralite DOM Structure

 <!DOCTYPE html>.

 Elements are the most common nodes you will interact with.
-They are standard objects enhanced with the following properties:
+They are standard objects enhanced with the following options:

 | Property | Type | Access | Description |